Picture Exchange Communication Systems

 PECS is an AAC system used to teach functional communication skills to those across all ages and disabilities.
-PECS uses pictures icons and motivating items to teach individuals to request preferences.
+PECS uses pictures icons and motivating items to teach individuals to make requests.
 Over the progressive PECS phases, learners acquire the ability to form sentences, make appropriate comments, and answer questions.

-Developed by Andrew S. Bondy and Lori Frost in 1985 as a communication intervention package, PECS has become a universally-employed technique for helping individuals with ASD and other disabilities communicate effectively in school, homes, and communities.
-PECS does not require intricate or expensive materials and was created for relatively straightforward implementation with families, educators, and other care providers in mind.
+Developed by Andrew S. Bondy and Lori Frost in 1985 as a communication intervention package, PECS has become an important tool for leaners with ASD.
+PECS has been used effectively in schools, homes, and communities.
+It does not require extensive materials and was created for straightforward implementation with families, educators, and other care providers.

-PECS has been successful with individuals of all ages demonstrating a range of communication deficits.
+PECS has been successful with individuals of all ages who demonstrate a range of communication deficits.
 In some cases, learners utilizing PECS have developed expressive speech skills during the intervention process.
 Other individuals may Transition to another AAC device, such as a VOCA or iPad.
-The purpose of PECS is provide individuals who have unreliable communication skills with an effective, efficient, understandable way to express their wants and needs – and 30 years of research and results suggest that PECS is doing just that.
+The purpose of PECS is provide individuals who have unreliable communication skills with an effective, efficient, understandable way to express their wants and needs – and 30 years of research supports PECS.

 PECS consists of 6 phases.
 PECS instruction requires two trained interventionists for phase training.
 The learners must master each stage before advancing to the next phase.
 The phases are:

 - How to Communicate: Students learn to exchange single pictures for items or activities they really want

 - Distance and Persistence: Using single pictures, students learn to generalize this new skill by using it in different places, with different people, and across distances.
 They are also taught to be more persistent communicators.

 - Picture Discrimination: Students learn to select from two or more pictures to ask for their favorite things.
 Icons are placed in a communication book (ring binder with strips where pictures are stored and easily removed for communication)